codermillat/sharda-university-fee-calculator/README.md

 ## Acknowledgments

 - Sharda University for inspiration
-- Google Gemini AI for powering the career counselor feature
 - React and Vite communities for excellent documentation
 - All contributors and users of this application
+- Bangladeshi students for their feedback and suggestions

 ---